xeroxinteractive/browserslist-tools/README.md

 # browserslist-browserstack

+__Important Note: In order to use this package a BrowserStack account with a valid Automate plan is required, a free trial is available.__

-Easily filter the browser versions and operating systems you use to run automated tests through BrowserStack.
+Easily filter the browser versions and operating systems to use when runnning automated tests through BrowserStack.
 Using a combination of browserslist rules like `> 1%` and include/exclude filters.

 ## Usage
-The main use case for using browserslist-browserstack is to test your website across a number of different browsers and operating systems, without having to manually specify them or update them everytime a new browser version is released.
+The main use case for using browserslist-browserstack is to test websites across a number of different browsers and operating systems, without having to manually specify them or update them everytime a new browser version is released.
 The example below shows a minimal use-case using selenium-webdriver to run integration tests for https://www.google.com on BrowserStack's Automate platform.
-You would likely include this code as part of a testing suite like [Jest][jest-link] or [Mocha][mocha-link], and perform some relevant assertions like detecting JS errors on your webpage for different browsers.
+This code would likely be included as part of a testing suite like [Jest][jest-link] or [Mocha][mocha-link], and perform some relevant assertions like detecting JS errors on a webpage for different browsers.
 [![minimal example][minimal-example-image]][minimal-example-link]
 [View the source code][minimal-example-link]